 Who should apply

 No research experience is required for this program.
 We are seeking motivated, self-starting students with an interest in space sciences and engineering who are eager to learn and expand their experiences.
 Although not required, a basic understanding of computer programming will be helpful, as this is an important component of all projects.
 Check out last years project descriptions and results for examples of ASSURE student research.

 The 2017 session will run for 10 weeks, starting on June 5th and running until August 11th.
-Your accommodation and meals will be provided, and you will recieve a $5000 stipend for the 9 weeks of the program.
+Your accommodation and meals will be provided, and you will receive a $5000 stipend for the 9 weeks of the program.